After deciding on a name for your website, the next step is choosing a domain registrar.

 The name only scratches the surface of the services that Domain.com offers.
 They start with domains and branch out into much more.
 The domain registrar has over 300 TLDs, making it an excellent choice if you have a small, niche market.
 They also offer web hosting with a DIY website builder interface that is easy to use.

 The downside is that the checkout process isn’t streamlined.
-The sales pitch for other add-on services is pushy and insistent.
+The checkout process can feel cluttered with optional add-ons.
 If you do opt to use Domain.com’s web hosting, you can bundle it with your domain.
 That’s one reason you need to consider both pieces when choosing a domain registrar, especially if you don’t have tech experience.

 Pros: